Antonio Ponce

 Antonio Ponce (c.
 1608, Valladolid – November/December 1677, Madrid) was a Spanish Baroque painter who specialized in still-lifes and garlands.

 Biography

 He was the son of a servant in the household of Juan de Zúñiga, 1st Duke of Peñaranda.
 When he was only one month old (presumably following the Duke's death), his family moved to Madrid.
-In 1624, when his father died, he became an apprentice in the workshop of Juan van der Hamen and remained there for three years.
+In 1624, when his father died, he became an apprentice in the workshop of Juan van der Hamen, who may have been related.
 Upon completing his training, he married Francisca de Alfaro, Hamen's niece.
 In 1631, after Hamen's death, it is believed that, as a member of the family, he kept the workshop open and continued to paint in the same style, which has created difficulties with attribution although, after 1630, some of his works were signed.